-Rachel Turow leverages nearly two decades of experience in food and drug law to guide clients through a full range of FDA-related issues, including corporate transactions, product development, regulatory strategy, enforcement actions and inquiries, policy advocacy and legislative matters.
+Rachel Turow leverages nearly two decades of experience in food and drug law to guide clients through a full range of FDA regulatory issues, with a focus on product development and regulatory strategy.

 Bio